zalyoung/gitlab-handbook/content/handbook/support/workflows/2fa-removal.md

 Do not allow the customer to bring up unrelated topics.

 ## Disable 2FA with support intervention

-If a user cannot make use of self-serve methods (lost their account recovery codes and has no SSH key registered) there are two potential ways to validate the request and recover the account: having the account holder open the request, or by having an enterprise owner create the request on their behalf.

 Support intervention for 2FA removal after the above steps have been attempted is only possible for users with an *existing paid plan* when the ticket is created.
 For security purposes, Support will not process 2FA resets for users who are added to a paid subscription for the express purpose of having 2FA disabled on their account.